witdigital/witcom-rb-elements/README.md

 *  Master branch on github does a production build when pushed to.
 *  Use the release/xxx scheme for incremental releases.
 *  Deployment and Plugin Update process not yet documented.<!--todo add deployment and plugin update docs-->
-*  Submodules for different block types that will be able to be dropped in are being created.
+*  Submodules for different block types that will be able to be dropped in are in the process of being created.
 *  Empty folders exist for a more uniform structure across different WitCom plugins.

 >   Deployment and the plugin update process are not yet documented.<!--todo add deployment and plugin update docs-->